This blog will explore the blast radius of an attack on cloud native applications.

-It has been widely recommended that in order to minimize the blast radius in an environment such as AWS one has to use multiple-accounts.
-The API keys that applications or users use give them lots of permissions within the environment.
-If an API key is lost and this key has significant privileges one can easily use it to create, modify, or destroy resources even with an AWS VPC.
-They could for example create an attacker VM inside the VPC, they could change firewall rules and so on.
+It has been widely recommended that in order to minimize the security blast radius in an environment such as AWS, it is best to use multiple-accounts.
+The API keys that applications or users use provide a multitude of permissions within the environment.
+If an API key is lost and this key has significant privileges, it could easily be used to create, modify, or destroy resources even with an AWS VPC.
+The attacker could create an attacker VM inside the VPC, which means they could change firewall rules.
 So, using multiple accounts minimizes the blast radius of an API key being lost to your cloud native application.

-GCP has a little different philosophy than AWS with the concept of projects.
-A given user can be provided access to a subset of the projects related to the account by the owner of the cloud native application, who can establish proper identity and access management rules.
-A user that needs access has to authenticate remotely through the CLI and/or a web-browser and then temporary credentials are stored in a file (default: ~/.config/gcloud).
-If this file is lost or copied by another user and moved to a different machine then the victim can easily access any project that this user has access to.
+GCP’s philosophy is a little different than AWS in regard to the concept of projects.
+A user can be provided access to a subset of the projects related to the account by the owner of the cloud native application, who can establish proper identity and access management rules.
+A user that needs access must authenticate remotely through the CLI and/or a web-browser, and then temporary credentials are stored in a file (default: ~/.config/gcloud).
+If this file is lost or copied by another user and moved to a different machine during an attack, the victim can easily access any project that this user has access to.
 Because of the single-sign-on capability and users requiring access to multiple accounts, the trick with multiple accounts that is often recommended in AWS does not really work.
-Users must pay extra attention on protecting these API access keys.
+Users must pay extra attention to protecting these API access keys.
 This is especially dangerous with lost or stolen laptops.

-When considering the blast radius in a Kubernetes clusters and Docker container, we can have several dimensions.
+When considering the security blast radius for cloud native applications in Kubernetes clusters and Docker container, we can have several dimensions.
 As in the IaaS case there is the whole sequence of attacks with stolen API keys.
 However, in addition to protecting the API keys for accessing the cluster one has to consider the whole pipeline of application delivery and look at the blast radius of the different components:

 • Container registry